 On September 26, 2019, following the approval of the Company's Board of Directors, on August 20, 2019, the Company's general meeting approved 75,000 unlisted stock options, each of which may be exercised for one Company ordinary share, In accordance with the plan for the allocation of options to employees and officers of the Company, which has been approved by the Company's Board of directors.
-For further details, see the Immediate Report on Meeting Results of September 26, 2019, Reference No. 2019-01-099796, which is hereby incorporated by reference and Note 17 to the 2021 Consolidated Financial Statements in Chapter C below.
+For further details, see the Immediate Report on Meeting Results of September 26, 2019, Reference No. 2019-01-099796, which is hereby incorporated by reference and Note 15 to the 2022 Consolidated Financial Statements in Chapter C below.

-In March 2022, the Remuneration Committee and the Company's Board of Directors approved a bonus payment of approximately NIS 400 thousand to Mr. Amit Harari for 2021 in respect of attaining sales and profitability targets in accordance with the conditions described above, which is in accordance with the Company's remuneration policy and Mr. Harari's employment agreement, and complies with the Company's remuneration policy and constitutes fair and reasonable remuneration for Mr. Harari's essential services and shall be paid to Mr. Harari at a future date to be determined by the Company's management and Mr. Harari by agreement.
+In March 2023, the Remuneration Committee and the Company's Board of Directors approved a bonus payment of approximately NIS 342 thousand to Mr. Amit Harari for 2022 in respect of attaining sales and profitability targets in accordance with the conditions described above, which is in accordance with the Company's remuneration policy and Mr. Harari's employment agreement, and complies with the Company's remuneration policy and constitutes fair and reasonable remuneration for Mr. Harari's essential services.